 Students from a variety of graduate programs are eligible, including the biomedical and health sciences, as well as related social sciences.

 Departments are limited to nominating one candidate.
-To be eligible, students must have received or completed all requirements for the doctorate.
+To be eligible, students must have received or completed all requirements for the doctorate during the period of July 1, 2019 to June 30, 2021.
 Recipients of the Rex Montgomery Prize receive a cash award and are honored in the spring at a special reception held in conjunction with the James F. Jakobsen Graduate Research Conference, organized by the Graduate Student Senate.

 Serena Banu Gumusoglu (Neuroscience) received the Rex Montgomery Dissertation Prize in 2020.